Is Your Marketing Campaign an Invitation or an Interruption?

 What You Should Know About Inbound Marketing versus Interruption Marketing

-One of the greatest enjoyments we have at Social180 is helping our clients attract, maintain and grow customer relationships.
-As we all realize, all three are challenging.
+One of the greatest enjoyments we have at XXIIBrands is helping our clients get found, communicate, and grow their customer relationships.
+All three can be challenging.
 However, attracting customers tends to have more challenges than the others.
 So many businesses believe that if they could only attract more opportunities, they could also win and grow customer relationships when this is just not the case.

 Are you in an industry where you provide great value to your customers and as a natural consequence, you gain more new customers through inbound marketing, or what is commonly called “word of mouth” marketing?
 Do you face a constant battle when trying to enter new markets, only to have to prove your value against competitors who have spent much more money on their advertising, yet do not provide comparable service or quality?
 If this is you, you should know that you are not alone.